 As of April 2012 the CSCS Test or what’s technically known as the CITB Health Safety and Environment Test has added a new feature called behavioural case study questions.
-With the core components of the original cscs test remaining the same, this new feature will test your reaction and behaviour towards different health and safety situations as the unfold onsite.
+With the core components of the original CSCS card test remaining the same, this new feature will test your reaction and behaviour towards different health and safety situations as the unfold onsite.

-As we all know a construction site can be a very dangerous place to work, hazards can develop in a matter of seconds and the way you respond and react to certain situations could make a big difference in the outcome.
+As we all know, a construction site can be a very dangerous place to work, hazards can develop in a matter of seconds and the way you respond and react to certain situations could make a big difference in the outcome.

-The Health Safety and Environment Test lasts for 45 minutes and consists of 50 multiple choice questions, 38 of these questions are in a basic multiple choice format where you’re given a question and 4 possible answers to choose from; make sure you read the question carefully as some questions will require multiple answers.
+The Health Safety and Environment Test lasts for 45 minutes and consists of 50 multiple choice questions, 38 of these questions are in a basic multiple choice format where you’re given a question and multiple possible answers to choose from; make sure you read the question carefully as some questions will require multiple answers.
 The remaining 12 questions will be the behavioural case study questions.

-Regardless of which type of cscs test you’re taking, whether it’s the normal operative test, specialist test or the test for managers and professionals you’ll need to answer the same amount of behavioural case study questions (12) and the same amount of knowledge questions (38).
+Regardless of which type of CSCS test you’re taking, whether it’s the normal operative test, specialist test or the test for managers and professionals, you’ll need to answer the same amount of behavioural case study questions (12) and the same amount of knowledge questions (38).

 Even though it’s the same amount of questions the level of difficulty will vary accordingly so make sure you get the right revision book for your test.